popphp/pop-queue/README.md

 A claim persists for up to 90 seconds if the task it's guarding never completes (it's never refreshed or explicitly released) - long enough to safely cover a coarse (minute-granularity) task's full due-window.

-Note: adding `claimTaskRun()` to `TaskAdapterInterface` is a breaking change for any third-party adapter implementing that interface directly - they must now implement this method too.
+Note: task claiming requires a `claimTaskRun()` method on the adapter, which is a breaking change for third-party adapters written against 2.x — see [Upgrading to 3.0](#upgrading-to-30).

 [Top](#pop-queue)